-Half of all Invisalign patients report minor discomfort during the course of their Invisalign treatment.
-Their Invisalign pain is typically described as a tenderness or pressure.
+Around half of aligners wearers minor discomfort during the course of their aligner treatment.
+Their pain is typically described as a tenderness or pressure.
 Often, the discomfort is only noticed while wearing the aligners or triggered when you take them in and out to eat and clean.

 If you do notice minor discomfort when wearing your aligners, it’s a sign that they’re doing their job.
-Your teeth do need a small amount of pressure to realign, and while the slight pressure may not be fun, it is an essential part of the process.
+Your teeth do need a small amount of pressure to realign, and while the slight pressure may not be fun, it is an essential part of the how aligners like Invisalign work.

 The edge of some aligners might have a positioning or length that rubs against your cheek, tongue, the floor of the mouth or gums.
 It can cause a significant amount of irritation, especially if you don’t control the rubbing early on.

 We know that you want to reduce the offending edge, but you don’t want to risk trimming off too much that you compromise how the aligners sit over the teeth and its ability to create the tooth movements it needs to.
-If you damage an aligner, a new one will have to be remade.
+If you damage an aligner, a new one will have to be remade and could slow down your treatment time and how long treatment takes.
 It’s just not worth trying to do yourself.

-So, if you’re wondering if Invisalign hurts, it’s really more a mild discomfort that does ease.
-There are a few things you can do, though, to ease that discomfort.
+If you’re wondering do aligners like Invisalign hurt?
+And how much?
+Know that it’s really more a mild discomfort that does ease over time.
+There are a few things you can do, though, to ease that discomfort:

 To minimise how much discomfort you may notice, switch to your new set of aligners just before going to bed.
 That way, you will be fast asleep during those first tender hours.